CodePushGo/website/src/content/blog/en/capacitor-ota-updates-security-tips.md

 ### OTA Platform Comparison

-When choosing an OTA platform for Capacitor apps, security and reliability are critical factors.
+When choosing an OTA platform for React Native apps, security and reliability are critical factors.
 Here’s how some of the top platforms measure up:

 | Feature | CodePushGo | AppFlow | Capawesome |
 | --- | --- | --- | --- |